 Important Note on Crisis Planning

 Incapacity could happen to any of us, at any time, so it is not always possible to plan in advance for the need for long-term care.
 A long-term care “crisis” is when an individual must enter a nursing home immediately, or in the very near future, and has been advised by the nursing home, social worker, or other so-called “professional” that they have too many assets to qualify for Medi-Cal benefits.
 If you are facing such a situation, please understand that information provided by friends, family members, social workers, nursing home representatives, or even other professionals, is often outdated or incorrect.
 Taking the wrong steps could lead to an extended period of ineligibility for benefits, while taking proper steps could save you thousands, or even hundreds of thousands of dollars in long-term care costs.Mr.
 McKenzie is a past Chairman of the Board of Directors of the Orange County Elder Bar, and his expert guidance could be invaluable to you, and your family, in the event you should require long-term care.
+Learn more about financial advisor in orange county ca.

 What is Medi-Cal?